studiohyperdrive/ngx-tools/apps/docs/src/app/pages/docs/angular/table/introduction/index.md

 In many applications, data-tables are the primary way to both visualize and interact with complex datasets.
 Our table package aims to be a robust all-in-one solution to handle these data-tables in a consistent way, with a focus on user-experience and accessibility.

 Designed to adapt to your individual needs, the data-table comes with little to no styling up front.
 Using this approach, there's less restrictions for developers to adjust the styling to your visual identity.
-In the example below you can switch the styling of the presented table to see different approach to the visuals.
+In the example below you can switch the styling of the presented table to see different approaches to the visuals.

 {{ NgDocActions.playground("TableStylingPlayground") }}